Finding Your Next Video Ideas

 Remix a Video via Chat

 In the chat, use the "Remix a video" prompt or type something like "Help me remix this video: [URL]".
-This lets you:
+This lets you take a successful video's structure and apply it to a different topic, cover the same topic with your voice and perspective, or create an updated version with new information.

 Use the Other Template